 Time Required: Significant – need to be around from 8am for an hour or so to set up days selections then keep tabs on developments as day progresses for instructions on trading out.

 Results: The results are updated daily on the website and my monitoring confirms they are accurate.
-Specific results for my first 30 days can be downloaded here.
+Specific results for my first 30 days can be downloaded by clicking the button below.
 Important to realise that individual subscribers results will vary as trade out prices may not be achieved by all.